carbon-language/carbon-lang/llvm/docs/CMake.rst

   are ``Address``, ``Memory``, ``MemoryWithOrigins``, ``Undefined``, ``Thread``, ``DataFlow``, and ``Address;Undefined``.
 Defaults to empty string.

+**LLVM_USE_SPLIT_DWARF**:BOOL
+  If enabled CMake will pass ``-gsplit-dwarf`` to the compiler.
+This option reduces link-time memory usage by reducing the amount of debug information that the linker needs to resolve.
+It is recommended for platforms using the ELF object format, like Linux systems when linker memory usage is too high.

 **SPHINX_EXECUTABLE**:STRING
   The path to the ``sphinx-build`` executable detected by CMake.
   For installation instructions, see